MicrosoftDocs/architecture-center/docs/databases/architecture/azure-data-factory-on-azure-landing-zones-baseline-content.md

 - The solution must be updated daily, based on source feeds availability with elastic compute optionality targeting sub-90 minutes for an end-to-end solution update.

-- The solution must support the target Service Level Agreements (SLAs) of:
+- The solution must support the target service level agreements (SLAs) of:

   - 99.5% target uptime (or about 1 day, 20 hours downtime within a year).